FastTrackOrg/FastTrack/docs/user/dataOutput.md

     v
     y

-**Note:** If several tracking analysis are performed on the same image sequence, the previous folder is not erased, it will be renamed as **Tracking_result_DateOfTheNewAnalysis**.
+**Note:** If several tracking analyses are performed on the same image sequence, the previous folder is not erased.
+It will be renamed as **Tracking_result_DateOfTheNewAnalysis**.

 ## Data analysis